mssrinivas/PayPerView/ProjectJournal_Amruta.md

 - Discussed all the screen flows and UI design
 - Defined the business logic
-- Designed UI for Login and Sign up modules (Authentication) Week 2
+- Designed UI for Login and Sign up modules (Authentication)

+Week 2
-- Developed API for Loginaand Signup
+- Developed API for Login and Signup
 - Worked on integration, testing
 - Researched and deployed the application
 - Final testing for fixing bugs